tmaestrini/easyGovernance/Contributing.md

 In order to help us process your contributions, please make sure you do the following:

 - don't surprise us with big PR's.
 Instead create an issue & start a discussion so we can agree on a direction before you invest a large amount of time.
-- create your branch from `dev` (NOT `main`).
+- create your branch from `develop` (NOT `main`).
 This will make it easier for us to merge your changes.
-- submit PR to the `dev` branch of this repo (NOT `main`).
+- submit PR to the `develop` branch of this repo (NOT `main`).
 PRs submitted to other branches will be declined.
 - let us know what's in the PR: sometimes code is not enough and in order to help us understand your awesome work please follow the PR template to provide required information.
 - don't commit code you didn't write.